-The expected outcome of a person's disease.
+The expected outcome of a disease. prostate

-prostate

 A gland in the male reproductive system.
-It produces fluid that makes up part of semen.
+It produces fluid that makes up part of semen. prostatectomy prostate specific membrane antigen (PSMA)

-prostatectomy

 An operation to remove all or part of the prostate.
 A radical prostatectomy removes all the prostate and some of the tissue around it. prostate specific antigen (PSA)